Program in Translation and Intercultural Communication

 Courses outside these categories that contribute to an understanding of intercultural and interlingual communication may be substituted at the discretion of the program director.

 3. International Experience.
 See Study and Work Abroad below.
-[Note: Due to the change in global circumstances brought about by the COVID-19 pandemic, this requirement will be waived for the Classes of ’21 and ’22.]
+[Note: Due to the change in global circumstances brought about by the COVID-19 pandemic, this requirement will be waived for the Class of 2022.]

 4. Independent Work.
 Students in the program will write a senior thesis that incorporates issues of translation in one or more of its several senses.
 In departments where this option presents a difficulty, a student may petition to have another piece of independent work meet the requirement.
 Such projects may be completed, for instance, during a summer stay abroad.